 Conduct Review Board

-The Bowdoin College Conduct Review Board (“Board”) is a fact-finding body charged with determining whether a student is responsible for violating the Student Code of Conduct, including the Academic Honor Code and Social Code.
+The Bowdoin College Conduct Review Board (“Board”) is a fact-finding body charged with determining whether a student is responsible for violating the Code of Community Standards, including the Academic Honor Code and Social Code.
 The Conduct Review Board does not select the cases that come before it.
 Most typically, cases are referred to the Board by the Office of the Dean of Students.

 At the conclusion of the hearing, the Panel will begin deliberations in private.
 The Conduct Review Board Advisor will attend deliberations to advise the Panel on matters of procedure and precedent but does not vote.